An innovative drone system that enables farmers to treat crops is among the technologies being showcased at the London Farm Show this week.

 “Over the last 20 years we’ve seen an increase rapidly where the cost of utilizing those tools has significantly decreased and our understanding of corn genetics or any crop genetics has dramatically improved,” Stopps said.

-Some organizations attending the show are focusing on food insecurity.
+Some organizations attending the show are also highlighting efforts to address food insecurity.

 Paul Mansfield, a volunteer with the food rescue organization Harvest Hands, said the group collects unsold food from farms, grocery stores and manufacturers and redistributes it to community organizations.